 Empire of the Vineyard

 A well-tended vineyard nurtures the quality of a wine over generations.
 But its micro-world is a battleground, an animal empire fought over in hundreds of tiny dramas every day.
-The irresistible smell of fresh vine leaves tempts deer out of the woods.
-European and Asian ladybugs swarm out of their underground colony after sleeping through the cold season.
-They will help save the vines from aphids, but are themselves attacked by ants that 'milk' the aphids for nourishment.
+The irresistible smell of fresh vine- leaves tempts deer out of the woods in spring.
+European and Asian ladybugs swarm out of their underground colony to help save the vines from aphids, but are themselves attacked by ants that 'milk' the aphids for nourishment.
 Fox-cubs and young rabbits play together, but within weeks the tables turn and the furry playmates become prey.
-An ant-lion lies in wait in its sandy pit, and a European green lizard flashes the flamboyant blue of its neck to impress the females, as it basks on the limestone walls, not far from its natural enemy, a smooth snake.
-In the South of France the cat-like genet, the top vineyard predator, will dine on rabbits, lizards, snakes and even unwary pigeons, before finishing with a dessert of ripe grapes
+An ant-lion larvae lies in wait in its sandy pit for insect prey, while buzzards scan the soil for mice and hamsters.
+In the South of France the cat-like genet, the top vineyard predator, dines on rabbits, lizards, snakes and even unwary blackbirds, before finishing with a dessert of ripe grapes.